klen/graphite-beacon/README.md

 **Graphite-beacon** default options are:

-> Comment lines are not allowed in real JSON!
+> Comment lines are not allowed in JSON, but Graphite-beacon strips them

 ```js